leehongc/monty_hall_game/README.md

 To play a single game:
 <br /><code>python MontyHallGame.py</code>

-To run a simulation for multipl games:
+To run the simulation for multiple games:
 <br /><code>python MontyHallGame.py 0 1000</code>
 <br />Where: